 The impact of COVID-19 on the Company is largely related to the potential impact on dividends received from its investment in Prime Oil and Gas Coöperatief U.A. ("Prime") that has two producing fields in Nigeria.
-Prime benefits from a robust oil price hedging program, and has hedged all of its allocated 2021 cargos.
-There has been no significant disruptions to operations due to the strict mitigation strategies the operators of Prime's Nigerian assets, Total S.A. ("Total") and Chevron Corporation ("Chevron") have implemented to minimize the risk of COVID-19.
+Prime benefited from a robust oil price hedging program, and has hedged 95% of its allocated 2021 cargos at an average dated brent of \$56/bbl.
+There have been no significant disruptions to operations due to the strict mitigation strategies the operators of Prime's Nigerian assets, Total S.A. ("Total") and Chevron Corporation ("Chevron") have implemented to minimize the risk of COVID-19.